-The chicks are quick to feather out and mature and by 8-12 weeks of age they can be considered as broilers if desired.
+The chicks are quick to feather out and mature, and by 8-12 weeks of age, they can be considered broilers if desired.

-They are always curious and they love to check out their environment and will follow you around to see what you are up to or if there are any treats to be had.
+Plymouth Rocks are always curious, and they love to check out their environment and follow you around to see what you are up to or any treats to be had.

-Rocks much prefer to free range and find tasty morsels in the yard, but they do tolerate confinement well if given enough space.
+Rocks much prefer to free-range and find tasty morsels in the yard, but they tolerate confinement well if given enough space.

 Once you have established your relationship, this is a very trusting hen and is great with the family and children.